nsbgn/pandoc.mk/INSTALL.md

     error.
 If it is not available in your repositories, grab it [here](https://github.com/stedolan/jq/releases/latest).

 -   `weasyprint` is not yet available everywhere.
-Install it with pip instead:
+Substitute with [wkhtmltopdf](https://wkhtmltopdf.org/) or install it with pip instead:

         pip3 install weasyprint

 -   Unfortunately, `svgo` is a node.js tool.
 Install it with npm:

         npm install -g svgo